mlr-org/mlr3mbo/README.md

 ## Simple Optimization Example

-Minimize `f(x) = x^2` via sequential single-objective BO using a GP as surrogate and EI optimized via random search as acquisition function:
+Minimize the two-dimensional Branin via sequential BO using a GP as surrogate and EI optimized via DIRECT as acquisition function:

 ``` r
 library(bbotk)